La Velle E. Neal III: That wasn’t the real Wild on Monday night ... was it?

 Practice was optional on Tuesday, and most players stayed home.
 That gave coach Dean Evason plenty of time to search for the team that was fifth with 113 points during the regular season.
 The team that was one of the hottest in the league at the end of the regular season.
 The one with two 30-goal scorers and one 40-goal savant.

 St. Louis is 13-1-1 against the Wild over the past 15 games but there's no better time than the playoffs to flip that script.
-And it will start on Wednesday when the real Wild show up and even the series.
+And it will start on Wednesday when the real Wild shows up and evens the series.

 It won't be easy.
 When the teams met for the Winter Classic, Blues players wore Hawaiian shirts, shorts and flip-flops as they boarded a bus from the hotel to Target Field.
 Then they pumped six goals past Wild goaltender Cam Talbot.
 Look for the Wild to make St. Louis begin to feel uncomfortable, starting with Husso.